IrisGaarthuis/Folder/README.md

 Timbral, rhythm and pitch will be different across these genres.
 I will use these fore genre classification.

 # Corpus
-Top 10 movies from the last decade
+Movies from the last decade
+Number of movies based on number of tracks
 Only Original Motion Picture Soundtrack albums from spotify

-Action movies
+Action movies (221 tracks)
 1)	Atomic blonde
 2)	Baby driver
 3)	Edge of tomorrow